erred/seankhliao.com/src/blog/12023-01-29-kubelet-stats.md

 and reduce metrics cAdvisor will collect to just the node/host.
 If you need extra metrics, run cAdvisor as a daemonset.

+Of course, all this investigation comes from wanting `container_cpu_cfs_throttled_seconds_total` (or equivalent metric) from `/stats/summary`, but that doesn't appear to be planned for CRI...

 The above appears to still be in Alpha for Kubernetes 1.25, so expect more to change.